evbacher/gd2md-html/markdown-verification.md

 This is a paragraph.[^1] (Docs to Markdown also supports footnotes) A sentence with `some embedded code`.
 Docs to Markdown changes “smart quotes” to straight quotes in code to guard against cut-and-paste errors.

+'Single quotes' and "double quotes" should convert properly, whether they are smart or not.

 <h2 id="basic-font-styling">Basic font styling</h2>